xMcacutt/Mul-Ty-Player/README.md

 - Koalas are affected by draw distance
 - Black Stump time attack thunderegg becomes bricked and unobtainable if collected with client connected
 - Black Stump 'Catch Boonie' thunderegg does not get collected if client is connected
+- Black Stump 'Catch Boonie' thunderegg teleports you to wrong place on collection if client is connected
 - Fluffy's Fjord sometimes inaccessible with client connected ?